Incept5/b2c2-rails-eve/hints.md

 - Document API endpoints with clear descriptions
 - Use meaningful variable and function names
 - Keep modules focused and single-responsibility
+- All entity IDs should use ULIDs (Universally Unique Lexicographically Sortable Identifiers)